-Though the stock GoPro Fusion Lithium Ion battery present a larger problem, heat.
+Though the stock GoPro Fusion Lithium Ion batteries present a larger problem, heat.
 The more photos being taken, the more processing power the camera requires, the hotter the battery becomes.

 To prevent damage, the GoPro Fusion will automatically turn off if it begins to overheat.
-In video mode, even on milder days (20C), the battery has a tendency to overheat.
+In video mode, even on milder days (20C), the battery has a tendency to overheat after 20 minutes.
 Put it in direct sunlight, the problem gets worse, almost to the point where the camera becomes unusable.